Blake Farenthold won't seek re-election

 (CNN)Rep. Blake Farenthold, who's under fire for accusations of sexual harassment, is not planning to run for re-election, a Republican source familiar with situation told CNN on Thursday.

-House Speaker Paul Ryan spoke with Farenthold, a Texas Republican, twice late Wednesday, a House Republican source said.
+House Speaker Paul Ryan spoke with Farenthold, a Texas Republican, twice late Wednesday.
 Rep. Steve Stivers, who chairs the House campaign arm, also met with Farenthold.

+"Look, I had a couple of conversations with Blake Farenthold," Ryan said at his weekly news conference.
+"I think he's making the right decision to retire.
+There are new stories that are disconcerting.
+Unacceptable behavior has been alleged in those stories.
+And I think he's made the right decision that he's leaving Congress.
+And that reflects on the conversations we've had."

+Farenthold did not respond to request for comment from reporters when asked Thursday about when he'll resign.

 The news that Farenthold won't seek re-election follows a CNN report Wednesday that a former senior aide to the congressman has approached the House Ethics Committee to share a damning account of working for Farenthold, with the intent of describing the congressman as verbally abusive and sexually demeaning -- and his congressional office as an intensely hostile environment that drove the aide to physical and emotional distress.